Sharron-Smilee/Sharron-Smilee/README.md

 # Hi there!
 This is Sharron Smilee 👋
 👀 I’m interested in Business Intelligence and Data Analysis

-🌱 I’m currently learning Data Analytical Tools
+🌱 I’m currently learning Data Analytical Tools | AI & ML

 <!---